stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

     Castle Ferenczy
 7 March 1928.

-Dear C.:&mdash;Hadd a Squad of 20 Militia up to talk about what the Country Folk say.
+Dear C.:--Hadd a Squad of 20 Militia up to talk about what the Country Folk say.
 Must digg deeper and have less Hearde.
-These Roumanians plague me damnably, being officious and particular where you cou&rsquo;d buy a Magyar off with a Drinke and ffood.
-Last monthe M. got me y<font size=-2>  e     Sarcophagus of y    e     Five Sphinxes from y    e     Acropolis where He whome I call&rsquo;d up say&rsquo;d it wou&rsquo;d be, and I have hadde 3 Talkes with   What was therein inhum&rsquo;d.
+These Roumanians plague me damnably, being officious and particular where you cou'd buy a Magyar off with a Drinke and ffood.
+Last monthe M. got me y<font size=-2>  e     Sarcophagus of y    e     Five Sphinxes from y    e     Acropolis where He whome I call'd up say'd it wou'd be, and I have hadde 3 Talkes with   What was therein inhum'd.
 It will go to
 S. O. in Prague directly, and thence to you.
 It is stubborn but you know y<font size=-2>  e     Way with Such.
-You shew Wisdom in having lesse about than Before; for there was no Neede to keep the Guards in Shape and eat&rsquo;g off their Heads, and it made Much to be founde in Case of Trouble, as you too welle knowe.
-You   can now move and worke elsewhere with no Kill&rsquo;g Trouble if needful, tho&rsquo; I hope no Thing will soon force you to so Bothersome a Course.
-I rejoice that you traffick not so much with   Those Outside;   for there was ever a Mortall Peril in it, and you are sensible what it did when you ask&rsquo;d Protection of One not dispos&rsquo;d to give it.
-You excel me in gett&rsquo;g y    e
+You shew Wisdom in having lesse about than Before; for there was no Neede to keep the Guards in Shape and eat'g off their Heads, and it made Much to be founde in Case of Trouble, as you too welle knowe.
+You   can now move and worke elsewhere with no Kill'g Trouble if needful, tho' I hope no Thing will soon force you to so Bothersome a Course.
+I rejoice that you traffick not so much with   Those Outside;   for there was ever a Mortall Peril in it, and you are sensible what it did when you ask'd Protection of One not dispos'd to give it.
+You excel me in gett'g y    e
-fformulae so   another   may saye them with Success, but Borellus fancy&rsquo;d it wou&rsquo;d be so if just y    e     right Wordes were hadd.
-Does y<font size=-2>  e     Boy use &rsquo;em often?
-I regret that he growes squeamish, as I fear&rsquo;d he wou&rsquo;d when I hadde him here nigh 15 Monthes, but am sensible you knowe how to deal with him.
-You can&rsquo;t saye him down with y    e     fformula, for that will Worke only upon such as y    e     other fformula hath call&rsquo;d up from Saltes; but you still have strong Handes and Knife and Pistol, and Graves are not harde to digg, nor Acids loth to burne.
-O. sayes you have promis&rsquo;d him B. F. I must have him after.
+fformulae so   another   may saye them with Success, but Borellus fancy'd it wou'd be so if just y    e     right Wordes were hadd.
+Does y<font size=-2>  e     Boy use 'em often?
+I regret that he growes squeamish, as I fear'd he wou'd when I hadde him here nigh 15 Monthes, but am sensible you knowe how to deal with him.
+You can't saye him down with y    e     fformula, for that will Worke only upon such as y    e     other fformula hath call'd up from Saltes; but you still have strong Handes and Knife and Pistol, and Graves are not harde to digg, nor Acids loth to burne.
+O. sayes you have promis'd him B. F. I must have him after.
 B. goes to you soone, and may he give you what you wishe of that Darke Thing belowe Memphis.
 Imploy care in what you calle up, and beware of y    e     Boy.
-It will be ripe in a yeare&rsquo;s time to have up y    e     Legions from Underneath, and then there are no Boundes to what shal be oures.
+It will be ripe in a yeare's time to have up y    e     Legions from Underneath, and then there are no Boundes to what shal be oures.
 Have Confidence in what I saye, for you knowe O. and I have hadd these 150 yeares more than you to consulte these Matters in.